yashjain02/Spore.bio/README.md

 ```bash
 docker ps
 ```
-**Note: Before running unittest of common_test.py.
-Change  the value of host in commons file(Line No: 41 and 39) from postgres to 127.0.0.1.
+**Note: Before running unittest of common_test.py. please cooment the code in commons file(Line No: 61 and 67).
 Because test scripts will be accessing and running commons file and it does not have capability to translate name to address, only docker has it.**<br />
 To run unit test cases.
 Go to tests folder and run the test file directly or run below command.<br />
 ```python
 cd tests